Know Your Rights - Transgender People and the Law

 Non-discrimination laws that cover gender identity should provide protection for student athletes who wish to participate in sex-segregated sports consistent with their gender identity.

 In sex-segregated circumstances, school districts sometimes establish their own policies to determine which team a transgender athlete will compete on and which locker room he or she will use.
 A few states have adopted statewide policies or guidelines.
-Washington allows transgender student-athletes to participate in sports consistent with their gender identity irrespective of the gender listed on their student records, and Connecticut has published similar guidance.
+For example, Washington allows transgender student-athletes to participate in sports consistent with their gender identity irrespective of the gender listed on their student records, and Connecticut has published similar guidance.
 Colorado and Illinois both have more complicated statewide policies on determining a student's eligibility for gender-specific school activities, including sports, by evaluating students' school records, their medical history, and the advantages of their participation.

 The National Collegiate Athletic Association, which organizes competition in 23 sports at over 1,000 colleges and universities, allows transgender student-athletes to participate in sex-segregated sports consistent with their gender identity as long as they are receiving hormone therapy.
 Under NCAA rules, a transgender woman must take testosterone suppression medication for at least a year before competing on a female team.